Ship in Distress (1929 film)

 Ship in Distress (S.O.S.
 Schiff in Not) is a 1929 German silent drama film directed by Carmine Gallone and starring Liane Haid, Alfons Fryland, and Gina Manès.
+It was shot at the Halensee Studios and Staaken Studios in Berlin.
 The film's sets were designed by Heinz Fenchel and Jacek Rotmil.
 It was distributed by the German branch of First National Pictures.